What Are Fees on Kuru?

 How We Recommend Fee Tiers

-- Market volatility - Stable pairs get lower fees, volatile pairs get higher fees
+We automatically recommend fee tiers based on:- Market volatility - Stable pairs get lower fees, volatile pairs get higher fees

 - Typical price range - Wider ranges benefit from higher fees